“Did the training work?”

 “The practice to prove and improve the impact of learning programs on business outcomes.”

-Using this definition demystifies the overarching mission of training and the reason evaluation matters so tremendously.
+Using this definition demystifies the overarching mission of virtual training and the reason evaluation matters so tremendously.
 According to Scott, “We’re trying to prove the learning works and improve it the next time for ongoing success.”

 Common forms of evaluation include surveys and tests.
 Unlike the tests we took in school, as learning professionals we should think of evaluation as aligning learning to larger business objectives.
 Most importantly, evaluation does not only include the collection of data.
 It involves the interpretation of the data we collect, and using it to make choices about future iterations of our programs to enhance learner success.